-The adjusted underlying result, which excludes items such as capital grants, contributions and nonmonetary contributions to fund capital expenditure and other one-off adjustments, is expected to be a loss of \$7.52m.
+The adjusted underlying result, which excludes items such as non-recurrent capital contributions, gains or losses on disposal of non-operating assets sold and other one-off adjustments, is expected to be a loss of \$3.58m.
 Underlying operating result is an important measure of financial sustainability as it excludes income which is to be used for capital from being allocated to cover operating expenses.